Reputation, Trust, and the Long Game

 The internet has fundamentally changed the dynamics of reputation.
 Information spreads faster, remains visible longer, and is harder to control.
 This has two consequences:

 First, it is easier than ever to build a reputation.
-Those who consistently publish high-quality content can achieve in a few years a reach that formerly took decades.
-The work on Eulerpool demonstrates: digital visibility is democratized, but quality is the only sustainable differentiator.
+Those who consistently publish high-quality work can achieve in a few years a reach that once took decades.
+The work on Eulerpool illustrates this: digital visibility has been democratized, but quality remains the only sustainable differentiator.

 Second, it is harder than ever to repair reputational damage.
-A critical post on social media can achieve in hours a reach that overshadows all positive interactions of the past years.
-This increases the value of prevention over repair — and amplifies the importance of integrity.
+A single critical post on social media can, within hours, achieve a reach that overshadows years of positive interactions.
+This raises the value of prevention over repair — and amplifies the importance of integrity.

 Reputation as an Investment Criterion